 - If the domain is valid and connection was successful you will see the following screen

 - Now you need to give Gtmhub rights to read your G Suite users directory.
 To do so click on the Open confirmation screen button.

 - If you are administrator of your company's G Suite account will be able to approve the connection.
-Otherwise please give the generated link to someone ho has the necessary permissions.
-When on the screen similar to be below one, click Allow button.
+Otherwise please give the generated link to someone who has the necessary permissions.
+When on the screen similar to the one below, hit the Allow button.